-Benzoin Gum is from a tree native to South-East Asia.
+Benzoin Siam Gum Lumps are from a tree native to South-East Asia.
 Its trunk exudes a gum well known for its strong astringent and antiseptic action.

-Benzoin Gum, also sometimes called Gum Benjamin, is gelatinous when wet, and forms small, hard, water-soluble granules when dried, called crystals.
-For this reason it is used externally to fight tissue inflammation and disinfection of wounds.
+Benzoin Siam Gum lumps, also sometimes called Gum Benjamin, are gelatinous when wet, and form small, hard, water-soluble granules when dried, called crystals.
+For this reason the gum is used externally to fight tissue inflammation and disinfection of wounds.
 When taken internally, benzoin gum acts to settle griping pain, to stimulate coughing, and to disinfect the urinary tract.

 Active constituents are Benzaldehyde, benzoic acid, cinnamic acid, styrene, and vanillic acid.